Fast Lane Art – 2020 Teacher Information

 - All reasonable care and security measures will be taken in handling and displaying artwork submitted.

 - At the Unveiling Event, artists may choose to sell their artwork.
-Proceeds will be distributed 50/50 between the artist and BAC.
-If you need assistance with pricing, please let Berks Arts Council know.
+Proceeds will be distributed 50/50 between the artist and Berks Arts.
+If you need assistance with pricing, please let Berks Arts know.

-- All entrants grant permission to Berks Arts Council (BAC) to publish and/or broadcast the names and photographs of the finalists and the winning entries through print and electronic media in relation to publicizing Berks Arts Council and Fast Lane Art.
+- All entrants grant permission to Berks Arts to publish and/or broadcast the names and photographs of the finalists and the winning entries through print and electronic media in relation to publicizing Berks Arts and Fast Lane Art.

 Please direct questions to: